 Even YouTube doesn’t work quite as well for me as do my other mediums.
 And that’s what all this is, an art.
 And your medium is a reflection of your work.

 Some creators engage beautifully with their IG audience.
-While others do it through their podcasts.
+At the same time, others do it through their podcasts.

 If you’re going to spend a considerable amount of time in the public eye, make sure to be on a platform on which you feel safe and not overly exposed.
 Especially as a physician trying to market themselves.